openfaas/docs/docs/architecture/invocations.md

 * [TLS with OpenFaaS](/reference/ssl/kubernetes-with-cert-manager)

-## How to asynchronous invocations work?
+## How do asynchronous invocations work?

 With an asynchronous invocation, the HTTP request is enqueued to NATS, followed by an "accepted" header and call-id being returned to the caller.
 Next, at some time in the future, a separate queue-worker component dequeues the message and invokes the function synchronously.